The most interesting facts about Burundi, from a man-eating crocodile called Gustave to a tragic history of genocide and war.

 8. Belgium then occupied Burundi until 1962, when the country finally seceded and became the independent Kingdom of Burundi.

-9. Since independence, Burundi has been plagued by tension between the usually-dominant Tutsi minority and the Hutu majority.
+9. Since gaining independence, Burundi has consistently faced tensions between the traditionally dominant Tutsi minority and the Hutu majority.

 10. Burundi has seen two mass genocides.
 In 1972, government troops massacred more than 100,000 Hutus.
-Then in 1993, the assassination of the president led to an ethnic conflict which claimed more than 300,000 lives.
+Then, in 1993, the assassination of the president led to an ethnic conflict that claimed more than 300,000 lives.

 11. The following 12-year ethnic-based civil war lasted from 1993 until 2005.